 Who is this course for?

-Successful completion of the course will demonstrate perinatal mental health expertise within your discipline, however it does not qualify you for registration as a mental health professional.
+Successful completion of the course will demonstrate perinatal mental health expertise within your discipline.

 The course includes lesson handouts which you can download and take notes as needed.